CCSO: HISTORY THAT MATTERS

 At 5:30 a.m. that morning, when Jessica’s father was getting ready for work, he noticed his daughter was gone.
 The Citrus County Sheriff’s Office, along with hundreds of volunteers pour into the area searching for Jessica.
 John Evander Couey was named a person of interest due to his criminal background of sexual offenses and for failing to reside at his registered address.

-On March 12, Couey was arrested in Augusta, Georgia for questioning about Jessica Lunsford's disappearance.
-Couey stated he did not have anything to do with the nine-year-olds disappearance and had moved to Georgia to find a job, only knowing about it from the television news.
-(John Couey vs. State of Florida, 2007) He was released from police custody after being interviewed.
+On March 12, Couey was arrested in Augusta, Georgia, for questioning about Jessica Lunsford's disappearance.
+Couey stated he did not have anything to do with the nine-year-old disappearance and had moved to Georgia to find a job, only knowing about it from the television news.
+(John Couey vs. the State of Florida, 2007) He was released from police custody after being interviewed.

 Unable to seat an impartial jury in Citrus County, the trial for Jessica’s murder was moved to Miami.
-On March 7, 2007, Couey was found guilty of all charges in relation to Lunsford's death, including first degree murder, kidnapping, burglary with assault or battery upon any person, and capital sexual battery.
-(John Couey vs. State of Florida, 2007)
+On March 7, 2007, Couey was found guilty of all charges in relation to Lunsford's death, including first-degree murder, kidnapping, burglary with assault or battery upon any person, and capital sexual battery.
+(John Couey vs. the State of Florida, 2007)